51 dead and more than 100 injured in nightclub fire in North Macedonia

-SKOPJE, North Macedonia — (AP) — A massive nightclub fire killed 51 people early Sunday in North Macedonia 's eastern town of Kocani, and injured more than 100, interior minister Panche Toshkovski told a press conference.
+SKOPJE, North Macedonia — (AP) — A massive fire tore through a nightclub in North Macedonia 's eastern town of Kocani early Sunday, killing 51 people and injuring more than 100, authorities said.

+The blaze broke out around 2:35 a.m. during a concert by a local pop group at the Pulse nightclub, Interior Minister Panche Toshkovski told reporters.

 Officials said the injured have been taken to hospitals around the country, including the capital, Skopje, many with severe burns.
 The effort was being assisted by multiple volunteer organizations.

-Health Minister Arben Taravari said 118 people have been hospitalized, adding that he had received offers of assistance from neighboring countries.
+Health Minister Arben Taravari said 118 people have been hospitalized, adding that he had received offers of assistance from neighboring countries, including Albania, Bulgaria and Greece.

 “All our capabilities have been put to use, in a maximum effort to save as many lives as possible of the young people involved in this tragedy,” Taravari told reporters, at times looking visibly shaken.